-Whether you're new to knitting, crochet and other fiber arts or a long-time, dedicated fiber fanatic, you're going to want to get to know Ravelry.
+Whether you're new to knitting, crochet, and other fiber arts or are a long-time, dedicated fiber fanatic, you're going to want to get to know Ravelry.

 A Short History of Ravelry

 Ravelry is an online community for knitters, crocheters, and others who work with fiber.
 It was launched in beta in 2007, and it's fair to say it took the knitting world by storm.

 A combination of a social networking site, a place to share information about patterns and yarn, a forum, and a place to keep records about your stash, your needle collection, your current projects, and more, it has quickly become the must-join site and every knitter's favorite time black hole.

 As of this writing, the site has over 7 million registered users.
 You can usually find around 5,000 Ravelers online at any given time from around the world.